 San Pedro Sula Cortes Department, Honduras Travel Guide

 Ramón Villeda Morales International Airport (SAP), also known as La Mesa International Airport, serves San Pedro Sula.
-This is the main gateway for international and domestic flying to the city and northern Honduras.
+This is the principal gateway for international and domestic flying to the city and northern Honduras.

 Airport facilities at SAP meet traveler needs.
 You will find duty-free shops, restaurants and cafes, car rental agencies, currency exchange services, and ATMs.
-VIP lounges offer more comfort, and free Wi-Fi is available, though often with limited access.
-Standard services include baggage handling, medical assistance, and information desks.
+VIP lounges offer more comfort, and wi-fi At no cost-Fi is available, though often with limited access.
+Standard services include baggage handling, healthcare support, and information desks.

-Prices tend to be higher during peak travel seasons (Dec-Jan, Easter, Jul-Aug) and major holidays.
-Airlines may offer reduced frequency during the low season (wet season).
+Prices are typically higher during peak travel seasons (Dec-Jan, Easter, Jul-Aug) plus national holidays.
+Airlines may offer reduced frequency in the slower season (wet season).

 Book flights during shoulder seasons (May or November) for potentially lower prices and fewer crowds.